ahamlinman/cyti/README.md

 What is CyTI?
 -------------

 CyTI (pronounced "city") is an in-development Cython module for linking with Texas Instruments (TI) graphing calculators.
-It presents an object-oriented interface to the [TiLP Framework][], including the ticables, ticalcs, tifiles, and ticonv libraries.
+It presents a high-level interface to the [TiLP Framework][], including the ticables, ticalcs, tifiles, and ticonv libraries.

 What might I use it for?
 ------------------------